General Terms and Conditions for the use of the caravanmarkt24.de platform

 2. The auction is not an auction within the meaning of § 156 BGB.
 From a legal point of view, purchase contracts can be concluded between the seller and buyer by offer and acceptance in accordance with §§ 145 ff.
 BGB and in accordance with the following provisions.

 3. If a seller places an advertisement for sale, this constitutes a binding offer.
 The offer is addressed to the highest bidder who has offered at least the specified minimum selling price within the bidding period of the auction.
 The seller must set a binding minimum selling price.
-The duration of the auction is determined by the operator in connection with the cursory examination of the advertisement and is usually up to 24 hours, but a maximum of 48 hours from the time of activation by the operator.
+The duration of the auction is determined by the operator and is usually up to 24 hours, in rare cases up to 48 hours, in special exceptional cases (e.g. due to intervening public holidays) up to a maximum of 72 hours from activation by the operator.

-4. Once the sale advertisement has been activated and the auction has begun, it is generally no longer possible to make changes to it.
+4. Once the sale advertisement has been activated and the auction has started, changes to it are generally no longer possible.
 For the rest, § IV para.
 4 applies.

 5. In principle, a seller has no right to premature termination of an already running auction or to shorten or extend it.
 The operator may terminate an auction prematurely in individual cases if the seller has presented special circumstances that make premature termination necessary.
 If a bid has already been placed on the seller's current auction at the time the shortening, extension or termination requirement is checked, a shortening, extension or premature termination is excluded.

-6. The seller is not permitted to sell the vehicle elsewhere or in the meantime as long as it is in the auction (usually up to 24 hours, but no longer than 48 hours from the time it is activated by the operator).
+6. The seller is not permitted to sell the vehicle elsewhere or in the meantime as long as it is in the auction (as a rule up to 24 hours, in rare cases up to 48 hours, in special exceptional cases, e.g. due to intervening public holidays, up to a maximum of 72 hours from activation by the operator).

 9. In addition to a fixed bid (direct bid), the buyer can also place a maximum bid in an auction, which is executed via a programmed bidding agent.
 Based on the fixed bid (direct bid) of the buyer, the bidding agent will outbid bids of other buyers on this sale advertisement by € 100.00 until the maximum bid specified by the buyer is reached.
 For clarification: If the buyer bids an amount of € 20,000 by direct bid and a maximum amount of € 25,000 by bidding agent, the bidding agent will outbid all bids of other buyers from € 20,100 up to € 24,900 by € 100 each, up to a maximum of € 25,000, during the term of the sale advertisement.
 This applies accordingly in the event that several buyers have each placed maximum bids on the same sale advertisement via bidding agents.
 The maximum bid remains hidden from other users.